How Trigger Point Myotherapy Can Benefit Your Horse and Dog

 Myotherapy literally means muscle therapy.
-It is a method for relieving pain based on the application of compression to trigger points in the body.
+It's a method for relieving pain based on the application of compression to trigger points in the body.
 Trigger Point Myotherapy (TPM) developed out of a method of pain relief developed by Dr. Janet Travell, M.D.

 What Are Trigger Points?

 How Does TPM Work?

 TPM is a non-threatening and non-invasive technique.
 It utilizes the hands, knuckles, and fingers of the Myotherapist to locate trigger points within the body.
 The Myotherapist then uses compression to help relieve these trigger points.
 And also assisted passive stretching to help re-educate the muscles to what they're capable of doing.
 The assisted passive stretching combined with corrective exercises assists relaxation, strengthening and lengthening of the affected muscles.
 The combination of the therapy with the stretching and exercises is used to develop flexibility, strength and stamina in the muscles thus alleviating pain and stiffness.